noise-lab/censorship-course/docs/slides/05-Measurement/01-Measurement/coverage-notes.md

   reporting (or under new policy), update the durability point.
 - **OONI "200+ countries / since 2012 / millions of measurements"**: low churn but
   re-confirm the headline numbers from ooni.org.
+- **Kazakhstan rogue-CA dates (2019 / Dec 2020)**: stable historical facts; only update if Kazakhstan (or another state) mounts a fresh nationwide rogue-root-CA / HTTPS-MITM push that becomes the better live example.
+The teaching point (state rogue CA) stays regardless.
+- **Encrypted-DNS censorship stats (Li et al. 2024: ~6% global / ~36% in China)**: a
+  research figure, not a headline; re-pull a fresher FOCI/PETS measurement each term if a cleaner global number appears.
+ECH (Encrypted Client Hello) blocking in RU/IR/CN is the emerging frontier — promote it if it matures.
+- **Censored Planet scale ("tens of billions of measurements / ~95,000 vantage points weekly")**: in speaker notes only; re-confirm from censoredplanet.org if cited on-slide.

 ## Curated images
 - **USED** `slide008_img006.png` — Google Transparency Report traffic collapse, Uganda